ferr26/GitProtocolProject/README.md

 **In the it.p2p.git.ultil package there are:**

  - ManageData, represents the class used to manipulate the Date and Time.
- - ManageFile, represents the class used to manage files.
+ - ManageFile, represents the class used to manage files (to try locally just set the boolean PREFIXLOCAL variable equal to true).

 **The test folder containing the GitProtocolUnitTest class, in which the Test Cases have been implemented.**

 ##  Build your app in a Docker container